-Entity store is an operational data store that is included with Microsoft Dynamics 365 for Finance and Operations.
-This topic describes how Entity store enables Power BI integration with Finance and Operations.
+Entity store is an operational data store that is included with Microsoft Dynamics 365 Finance.
+This topic describes how Entity store enables Power BI integration.

-Entity store is an operational data store that is included with Microsoft Dynamics 365 for Finance and Operations.
+Entity store is an operational data store that is included with the application.
 The Entity store feature was introduced in the Microsoft Dynamics AX platform update 1 (May 2016) release.
 This feature lets an administrator or power user stage aggregate measurements in a dedicated data store for reporting and analytics.
 (Aggregate measurements are a star schema that is modeled by using entities.)
 We call this data store Entity store.
 It’s a database that is optimized for reporting purposes.
 Entity store uses the in-memory, clustered columnstore index (CCI) functionality that is built into Microsoft SQL Server to optimize reporting and queries.
 Customers can use Microsoft Power BI DirectQuery models together with Entity store to enable high-volume, near-real-time analytical reporting over large volumes of data.

 Power BI DirectQuery mode

 In the February 2016 release of Microsoft Dynamics AX, you could create Power BI reports by using OData endpoints that are exposed via data entities (both aggregate data entities and detailed or regular data entities).
-Although this approach is still supported in Dynamics 365 for Operations, Entity store also lets power users create Power BI DirectQuery reports.
+Although this approach is still supported, Entity store also lets power users create Power BI DirectQuery reports.